dogweather/forkful/content/en/ruby/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?
-Testing in Ruby is about verifying that your code behaves as expected under various conditions.
-Programmers write tests to ensure correctness, prevent regressions, and facilitate refactoring, aiming for robust and maintainable applications.

 ## How to:
 Ruby comes with a built-in library called `Test::Unit` for writing unit tests, encapsulating testing practices within straightforward structures.
 However, the Ruby community often leans towards third-party libraries like RSpec and Minitest due to their enhanced expressiveness and flexibility.